Health and Safety Trainings

 To work in a license exempt or licensed child care program, all staff must complete training specific to health and safety according to current licensing and license exempt rules.
 The Health and Safety trainings are required of existing staff and of any new staff hired.

-Child Care Licensing will accept previously taken and documented training by staff.
+The Child Care Licensing Unit (CCLU) will accept previously taken and documented training by staff.

 - First Aid and CPR